pradeeprajagopal/MSWindowsUpdate/README.md

 # MSWindowsUpdate

+This Module will help in Auditing Patches across Windows Environment and Validating the Services before and After Patch Reboot.

 Create a Folder named MSWindowsUpdate under C:\Windows\System32\WindowsPowerShell\v1.0\Modules Place PSM1 and PSD1 File

-To Start using Launch Powershell as Administrator and if required execute Set-Executionpolicy Unrestrcted -Force
+To Start using Launch Powershell as Administrator and if required execute

+Set-Executionpolicy Unrestrcted -Force

 Import-Module MSWindowsUpdate -DisableNameChecking